David Tepper

 David Alan Tepper (born September 11, 1957) is an American billionaire hedge fund manager.
-He is the owner of the Carolina Panthers of the National Football League (NFL) and Charlotte FC in Major League Soccer (MLS).
+He is the owner of the Carolina Panthers of the National Football League (NFL) and Charlotte FC of Major League Soccer (MLS).
 Tepper is the founder and president of Appaloosa Management, a global hedge fund based in Miami Beach, Florida.

 He earned a bachelor's degree in economics from the University of Pittsburgh in 1978, and an MBA from Carnegie Mellon University in 1982.
 In 2013, he donated his largest gift of $67 million to Carnegie Mellon, whose Tepper School of Business is named after him.

 For the 2012 tax year, Institutional Investor's Alpha ranked Tepper's $2.2 billion paycheck as the world's highest for a hedge fund manager.
 He earned the third position on Forbes The Highest-Earning Hedge Fund Managers 2018 with an annual earnings of $1.5 billion.
 A 2010 profile in New York described him as the object of "a certain amount of hero worship inside the industry," with one investor calling him "a golden god."
-Tepper revealed plans to eventually convert this hedge fund into a family office.
+In 2019, Tepper revealed plans to eventually convert this hedge fund into a family office.